nidhigaday/Refactored-Resume/README.md

 ## Introduction

 This project aimed to learn and practice Javascript basics and jQuery.
-Goal of this project is to create an online resume and displaying experience, education and project work.
+The goal of this project is to create an online resume and displaying experience, education and project work.

 ### Targeted Skills: